Pregnancy care options

 Things to consider before your pregnancy booking appointment:

-- Location – The Women’s runs pregnancy clinics in two hospital sites (Parkville and Sandringham) and three community health centres (Footscray, Strathmore and Fawkner).
+- Location – The Women’s runs pregnancy clinics at the hospital and at three community health centres (Footscray, Strathmore and Fawkner).
 Regardless of the clinic location, your care will be provided by Women’s staff and your baby will be born in hospital.
 Many women find that our community clinics are easier to get to and more convenient than our hospital clinics.
 If choice of location is very important to you, Shared Maternity Care could be a good option, as you can choose where you have your pregnancy check-ups.

 - Days of the week – Our clinics run on different days depending on the location and the type of care you need.
 Be sure to let the midwife at your pregnancy booking appointment know if there is a particular day that doesn’t suit you.

-- Time of day – We offer clinics on weekday mornings and afternoons at both Parkville and Sandringham.
-In Parkville we also have a Tuesday evening clinic.
+- Time of day – We offer clinics on weekday mornings and afternoons, and an additional Tuesday evening clinic.
 Be sure to let the midwife at your pregnancy booking appointment know if there are any particular times that you are unable to attend clinic.

 The Women’s offers a number of different pregnancy care models, including: